almirrps/spring-docker-terraform-aws/README.md

 - Database: PostgreSQL
 - MVC Arquitecture

-Level 1
+**Level 1**
-This level I'm learn how to run a Docker container with Postgres using a docker-compose file and connect my springboot app on it.
+This level I'm learned how to run a Docker container with Postgres using a docker-compose file and connect my springboot app on it.
+This level I'm learned how to too:
+- Run a Docker container with Postgres using a docker-compose file
+- Connect your springboot app with Postgres database container.